MikeRogers0/MikeRogersIO/src/_posts/2017-10-03-elegant-rails-5-scopes.md

 ---
 layout: post
 title: Elegant Rails 5 Scopes
-categories:
- – blog
-published: true
-meta:
 description: Stop writing raw SQL, instead let Active Record handle that for you.
-  index: true
 ---

 Rails is great, with each update it's making working with it even more enjoyable.
 Active Record in particular has added a bunch of little improvements that help avoid writing raw SQL (Which can be risky when combined them with the [joins](https://apidock.com/rails/ActiveRecord/QueryMethods/joins) & [includes](https://apidock.com/rails/ActiveRecord/QueryMethods/includes) methods).
 Here are a few of my favourites: